• Skip to primary navigation

 Some common questions I've encountered with this spice blend.

-What is Creole Seasoning Vs. Cajun?
+Creole Seasoning Vs. Cajun Seasoning

-Cajun and Creole seasoning are actually very similar, and to most people they are interchangeable.
+Cajun and Creole seasoning are very similar, and to most people they are interchangeable.
 Long ago the distinction was that Cajun seasoning was simpler, consisting primarily of only 4-5 ingredients, mostly paprika and/or cayenne, salt and pepper, and sometimes oregano.

 Creole seasonings build from that base by adding other spices and herbs for a more complex blend.
 However, as time has passed, the two have commingled to become much more similar.